SteeltoeOSS/Documentation/api/v4/management/health.md

 }
 ```

+> [!NOTE]
+> When using Steeltoe Connectors, Service Discovery, or Config Server in your application, the corresponding health contributors are automatically added to the service container.
+> See their corresponding documentation for how to turn them off.

 ## Health Groups

 Should you need to check application health based on a subset of health contributors, you may specify the name of the grouping and a comma-separated list of contributors to include like this: